Transcript #78: Setting Expectations for Open Source Participation

 02:27 But let's get to your first item, Brian.

-02:29 Somebody forgot an else statement, is that what happened?
+02:28 Somebody forgot an else statement.

-02:31 - Yeah, well, there's more else statements in Python that you might not know about.
+02:30 Yeah, well, there's more else statements in Python that you might not know about.

-02:36 Like I read this and I'm like, oh yeah, I forgot about these.
+02:36 I read this and I'm like, oh, yeah, I forgot about these.

 02:45 But for and while loops also have if statement or else clauses.

-02:50 Their while and for loops are loops.
+02:49 They're while and for loops are loops.

 02:52 And if they complete all the way through, then the else clause gets run.

-02:57 And there's a little article to describe that, that we've linked to called the forgotten optional else in Python loops.
+02:57 And there's a little article to describe that that we've linked to called the forgotten optional else in Python loops.

 03:04 But I wanted to highlight it because often I forget about it.

-03:08 The thinking around this is if you're using a loop to search for something or search for different things, and you want to bail out if you find something, one of the ways is to mark a flag to say, "Hey, I found this thing."
-But you don't need a flag if you take advantage of the else clause.
+03:08 The thinking around this is if you're using a loop to search for something or search for different things and you want to bail out if you find something, one of the ways is to mark a flag to say, hey, I found this thing.

 03:24 So I just wanted to highlight that and remind everybody.

-03:27 Yeah, so both the for and while loops, and these definitely seemed a little bit funky to me when I learned about it.
+03:29 And these definitely seemed a little bit funky to me when I learned about it.

-03:34 I'm like, "Wait, the while loop has an else clause?"
-My mind is melting.
+03:34 I'm like, wait, the while loop has an else clause?

-03:38 Kojo, did you interact with these?
+03:37 Kojo, did you interact with these?

 03:39 Have you ever used an else clause on a loop?

-03:41 On a for loop, I don't know that I have actually.
+03:42 I don't know that I have, actually.

 03:44 Yeah, I always look at them and wonder why they're there.